fboes/aerofly-missions/README.md

 There are two versions of this tool:

-1. **Web version**: Use a simplified tool right out of your browser by visiting https://fboes.github.io/aerofly-missions/dist/
+1. **Web version**: Use the Missionsgerät right out of your browser by visiting [https://fboes.github.io/aerofly-missions/dist/](https://fboes.github.io/aerofly-missions/dist/).
-2. **Local Node.js CLI tool**: More powerful, but more difficult to install and run
+2. **Local Node.js CLI tool**: If you want some automation for your workflow.

 Local Node.js CLI tool
 ----------------------